masa-snyk/broker_gitlab_local_k8s/README.md

   * To set up DNS masq and mkcert, please refer this. https://github.com/masa-snyk/broker_gitlab_local
 * Kind (https://kind.sigs.k8s.io/)
 * Clone this repo.
+* We will use service called nip (https://nip.io) so that you don't need to modify /etc/hosts to match the hostnames in your local K8s pods.

 # 1. Create GitLab instance with docker